-- Knowledge intensive companies relevant for the regional innovation system10. - Public universities and research organizations that are directly relevant for the innovation system: - Public universities.
+- Knowledge intensive companies relevant for the regional innovation system. - Public universities and research organizations that are directly relevant for the innovation system: - Public universities.
 There are five public universities and one state university in the region; - Public research organisations.
 Primarily represented by the institutes of the Academy of Sciences of the Czech Republic 9 institutes have their registered seats in South Moravian region and 15 more institutes are branches of mostly Prague institutes of the Academy of Sciences of the Czech Republic.
 These institutes mostly focus on basic research and to direct application of the research results.
 Apart from the institutes of the Academy of Sciences of the Czech Republic, other public research organisations set up by ministries reside in the region.
 These institutes usually implement both basic and applied research, both for the public and private sector needs. - Research centres.
 Can be regarded as an imaginary backbone of the South Moravian research that are playing a primary, but not the only role in the development of the research (and innovation) system of the region. - Centres of Excellence.
-There are four Centres of Excellence in the South Moravian Region. - Regional Research Centres.
-There are 11 Regional Research Centres Focusing on research application. - Centres of Competence.
-Represent the second key group of research projects that have a systemic approach.
-Centres of Competence has been set for R&I activities in progressive fields with high potential for application that have promise and potential for contributing to growing competitiveness of the Czech Republic.
-The idea behind the Centres of Competence programme is to establish a long-term, sustainable system in which consortia of companies and research organisations will collaborate to implement their strategic research agendas.
-There are 3 centres with a recipient (coordinator) that has a registered seat in the South Moravian Region, and 20 more partners who participate in the Centres of Competence with beneficiaries from other regions.
+There are four Centres of Excellence in the South Moravian Region.

-10 A knowledge-intensive company is defined as a company owning its own technology/expert knowledge which significantly contributes to the turnover of the company; a company with its own R&D expenditure of at least 10 M CZK (391,7 K EUR) or 5 M CZK (195,9 K EUR) for companies with up to 49 employees; a company with at least 10 employees; a company which is more than 3 years old.
+&lt;sup>10 A knowledge-intensive company is defined as a company owning its own technology/expert knowledge which significantly contributes to the turnover of the company; a company with its own R&D expenditure of at least 10 M CZK (391,7 K EUR) or 5 M CZK (195,9 K EUR) for companies with up to 49 employees; a company with at least 10 employees; a company which is more than 3 years old.
 A company should correspond to all these criteria.